nikolalsvk/blog/content/blog/deploying-and-configuring-lightouse-ci-server/index.md

 ![Domain generated](./domain-generated.png)

-Now, if we visit https://lighthouse-server-production-51ca.up.railway.app/app/projects, we will see a welcome message and instructions to start configuration of the LHCI server:
+Now, if we visit https://lighthouse-server-production-51ca.up.railway.app/app/projects, we will see a welcome message and instructions to start the configuration of the LHCI server:

 ![Welcome to Lighthouse CI](./welcome.png)